MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 ### Quantum-inspired optimization

-Simulating the quantum effects on classical computers has led to the development of new types of quantum solutions. **Quantum-Inspired Optimization (QIO)** algorithms exploit some of the advantages of quantum computing on classical hardware, providing a speedup over traditional approaches.
+Simulating the quantum effects on classical computers has led to the development of new types of quantum solutions. **Quantum-Inspired Optimization** algorithms exploit some of the advantages of quantum computing on classical hardware, providing a speedup over traditional approaches.

 In addition, using quantum solutions on classical hardware also prepares us for the future of quantum optimization on actual quantum hardware.
 Once quantum computers become available at scale, even greater acceleration is possible.